matter-labs/zksync-web-era-docs/docs/api/hardhat/other-plugins.md

 However, we do not recommend using the Hardhat network for testing contracts that will be deployed on zkSync Era.
 We recommend instead using the [local setup to test your contracts](testing.md) as it will give you the same results as our testnet/mainnet.

-This plugin is not compatible with the zkSync Era local setup for testing.
+The additional methods provided by this plugin are not compatible with the zkSync Era local setup.